-In June of 2023, after a seven-month investigation by Special Counsel Jack Smith, former President Trump was indicted on 38 counts, including conspiring with one of his personal aides, Waltine Nauta, to obstruct justice.
-The federal charges are based on allegations that Trump unlawfully kept government documents, including classified national security information, when he left office and then attempted to conceal the documents and obstruct the FBI's efforts to secure their return.
-The trial judge has indefinitely postponed the trial while she resolves "the myriad and interconnected' pretrial issues" in the case, including defense motions to dismiss the charges.
+In June of 2023, after a seven-month investigation by Special Counsel Jack Smith, President Trump was indicted on 38 counts, including conspiring with one of his personal aides, Waltine Nauta, to obstruct justice.
+The federal charges were based on allegations that Trump unlawfully kept government documents, including classified national security information, when he left office and then attempted to conceal the documents and obstruct the FBI's efforts to secure their return.
+The trial judge indefinitely postponed the trial while she resolved "the myriad and interconnected' pretrial issues" in the case, including defense motions to dismiss the charges.
 See Alan Feuer & Maggie Haberman, Evidence a President's Actions Were More Overt Than Known, N.Y.
 TIMES, June 10, 2023, at A1; Alan Feuer, Judge Postpones Start of Documents Trial, N.Y.
 TIMES, May 8, 2024, at A18.
+The judge then dismissed the charges against Trump on the ground that the Constitution prohibits the Attorney General is statutorily authorized to do so.
+See United States v.
+Trump, 740 F. Supp.
+3d 1245 (S.D.
+Fla.
+2024).
+The Special Counsel appealed the decision, but then moved to dismiss the appeal after Trump was re-elected in 2024.
+See Devlin Barrett et al., Prosecutor Closes Shop After Voters Have Say, N.Y.
+TIMES, Nov.
+28, 2024, at A13.

-In August of 2023, the Special Counsel's Office issued a four-count indictment in D.C. in connection with the former president's actions to overturn the results of the 2020 presidential election.
-The charges include conspiring to defraud the United States and obstructing and conspiring to obstruct an official proceeding (Congress' certification of the electoral vote).
+In August of 2023, the Special Counsel's Office issued a four-count indictment in D.C. in connection with Trump's actions to overturn the results of the 2020 presidential election.
+The charges included conspiring to defraud the United States and obstructing and conspiring to obstruct an official proceeding (Congress' certification of the electoral vote).
 The lower courts rejected Trump's claim that former presidents have permanent absolute immunity from criminal liability for official acts they took during their presidency unless they were impeached and convicted by the Senate.

 But the Supreme Court invoked separation-of-powers concerns in holding that former presidents are entitled to absolute immunity from prosecution for actions taken during their time in office that were within their "conclusive and preclusive' constitutional authority."
 In addition, they are entitled to "at least a presumptive immunity" from prosecution for all official acts during their time in office, which protects them unless, "[a]t a minimum," the government shows that prosecuting the official act "would pose no 'dangers of intrusion on the authority and functions of the Executive Branch."
-But the Court made clear that former Presidents have no immunity from criminal prosecution for unofficial acts, and it rejected Trump's claim that the Impeachment Judgment Clause, U.S. Const.
-Art.
+But the Court made clear that former presidents have no immunity from criminal prosecution for unofficial acts, and it rejected Trump's claim that the Impeachment Judgment Clause, Art.
 I, § 3, cl.
 7, does not permit prosecuting a president who has not been impeached and convicted by the Senate.